-Artichokes make my Healthy Foods Shopping List for many reasons: their strong tie to preventing serious conditions, such as heart disease and cancer, their nourishing effect on the liver and digestive tract, ability to reduce dangerous bodywide inflammation, and of course their great taste and versatility in recipes too.
+Artichokes make my Healing Diet for many reasons: their strong tie to preventing serious conditions, such as heart disease and cancer, their nourishing effect on the liver and digestive tract, ability to reduce dangerous body-wide inflammation, and, of course, their great taste and versatility in recipes too.

 While artichoke hearts are often the most widely available and consumed part of the artichoke, don’t go discarding the artichoke leafs quite so quickly — the leaves are actually where many of the most powerful nutrients in the artichoke are stored.